YuenWaHo/EEP-Sousa-WeaningAge/README.md

 - Visualization of results

 ## Data Availability
 The data supporting the findings of this study are withheld for ongoing analysis towards future publications.
 We aim to make the data publicly accessible upon the completion of the study.
-For interim data requests or metadata inquiries, please contact [Primary Researcher's Email].
+For interim data requests or metadata inquiries, please contact Yuen-Wa Ho [hoyuenwa@cetacea-institute.org].

 ## Getting the code
 A copy of the repository is also archived at Zenodo: *insert DOI here*